+'''

-plot 'file' using {<entry> {:<entry> {:<entry> ...}}} {'format'}
+plot 'file' using <entry> {:<entry> {:<entry> ...}} {'format'}

+'''

-If a format is specified, each datafile record is read using the C library's 'scanf' function, with the specified format string.
-Otherwise the record is read and broken into columns.
-By default the separation between columns is whitespace (spaces and/or tabs), but see datafile separator (p.
-102).
+If a format is specified, it is used to read in each datafile record using the C library 'scanf' function.
+Otherwise the record is interpreted as consisting of columns (fields) of data separated by whitespace (spaces and/or tabs), but see datafile separator (p.
+108).

-Each <entry> may be a simple column number that selects the value from one field of the input fit, an expression enclosed in parentheses, or empty.
+Each <entry> may be a simple column number that selects the value from one field of the input file, a string that matches a column label in the first line of a data set, an expression enclosed in parentheses, or a special function not enclosed in parentheses such as xticlabels(2).

-If the entry is an expression in parentheses, then the function $\operatorname{column}(N)$ may be used to indicate the value in column N. That is, $\operatorname{column}(1)$ refers to the first item read, $\operatorname{column}(2)$ to the second, and so on.
-The special symbols \$1, \$2, ... are shorthand for $\operatorname{column}(1)$, $\operatorname{column}(2)$...
-The function $\operatorname{valid}(N)$ tests whether the value in the Nth column is a valid number.
+If the entry is an expression in parentheses, then the function column(N) may be used to indicate the value in column N. That is, column(1) refers to the first item read, column(2) to the second, and so on.
+The special symbols \$1, \$2, ... are shorthand for column(1), column(2) ...
+The function valid(N) tests whether the value in the Nth column is a valid number.
+If each column of data in the input file contains a label in the first row rather than a data value, this label can be used to identify the column on input and/or in the plot legend.
+The column() function can be used to select an input column by label rather than by column number.
+For example, if the data file contains then the following plot commands are all equivalent